 Provides free food to those in need throughout New London county.
 Volunteers sort, pick up, and deliver food, as well as provide clerical assistance to the center.

 Therapeutic riding center and international instructor training site accredited by the Professional Association of Therapeutic Horsemanship International (PATH Intl.) since 1979.
 They have served people with physical, emotional and developmental disabilities for more than a quarter of a century.

 Jewish Federation of Eastern CT

 Committed to promoting and enhancing Jewish life.
 The Federation seeks to maximize the human and financial resources needed to provide social, cultural, educational, health and human service programs to Jews suffering hardship.
-CC students pay visits to the elderly.
+Connecticut College students pay visits to the elderly.

 Ledge Light Health District

 Focuses on public health and demographic research and community health education.
 Ledge Light tackles a diverse array of subject-matters including: Asthma, Breast Health, Cardiovascular Health, Stroke Awareness, Communicable Diseases, Lyme Disease, and HIV/AIDS, among others.